 Deputy Director of Operations

-Rahul joined the City of Fort Smith Utilities in late 2020 as the Deputy Director of Operations.
-The City of Fort Smith Operations’ Department manages several programs broadly classified into Treatment (Water / Water Reclamation), Environmental Quality, and Stationary Equipment.
+Rahul joined the City of Fort Smith Water Utilities in late 2020 as the Deputy Director of Operations.
+The Operations Division manages several programs broadly classified into Treatment (Water / Water Reclamation), Environmental Quality, and Stationary Equipment.

 Rahul has extensive private industry experience diversifying in manufacturing, engineering, energy, and analytics domains.